lijom200/Lijo-Azure/README.md

 # Lijo-Azure
-This is repository created for practice purpos
+This is repository created for practice purposes.